ItsBranK/BakkesModInjectorCs/README.md

 ## About

-BakkesModInjector Community Edition is as a replacement for the original BakkesModInjectorCpp that's provided by default.
+BakkesModInjector Community Edition is as a replacement for the original injector that's provided by default with BakkesMod.
 Created by ItsBranK (me), along with the contributors SimpleAOB and Aberinkula/Megasplat;
 this project was made to provide daily BakkesMod users with a more user friendly, feature packed, stable experience.
 BakkesMod itself is the exact same, so you will keep all your files and get all the latest updates.